jimmybnguyen/ants-public/README.md

 ##### 8. Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
 > The bug with the foodcost method gave me a rocky start.
 Also, the description for the Bodyguard ant was very confusing for me, so it took me awhile to fully grasps what I had to do.
-To fix this, I think giving an example of a container ant, such as the Bodyguard, would make the description eaiser to understand.
+To fix this, I think giving an example of a container ant, such as the Bodyguard, would make the description easier  to understand.